(ESP32 EFIS-EMS: last updated by Benjamin on March 19, 2026)

 ESP32 EFIS-EMS provisional prototype

-To validate this new system and continue development, a provisional prototype has already been flight tested, as mentioned above.
+To validate this new system and continue development, a temporary prototype was first flight-tested, as mentioned above.

 The display module prototype